Marist-CMPT435-Algorithms/DipardoF/Homework1/Homework1/ReadMe.md

 ﻿
 # Chapter 1:
 ### 1. Describe a real-world problem in which only the best solution will do.
 Then describe one in which a solution that is “approximately” the best is good enough.
-**Answer:** A real-world problem where the best solution will do is taking into account an airlines schedule.
-We have to account for where the airline is going and how many passngers are on board.
+**Answer:** A real-world problem where the best solution will be is to take into account an airline's schedule.
+We have to account for where the airline is going and how many passengers are on board.
 Understanding when each flight has to leave is very important for airports to keep in mind.
-If not then schduling would be a mess and many planes would have diffuculty taking off if there are other planes coming in at the same time of them leaving
+If not then scheduling would be a mess and many planes would have difficulty taking off if there are other planes coming in at the same time as they leave
-A scenario for "good enough" would be someones gps rerouting them to find the next best route to their destination if there is traffic and any other delays, or even avoiding tolls.
+A scenario for "good enough" would involve someone's GPSs rerouting them to find the next best route to their destination if there is traffic or other delays, or even avoiding tolls.

 ### 2. Suppose we are comparing implementations of insertion sort and merge sort on the same machine.
 For inputs of size n, insertion sort runs in 8n2 steps, while merge sort runs in 64n lg n steps.
 For which values of n does insertion sort beat merge sort?